thedocruby/thedocruby/README.md

 ---

 Hello!
 I'm Dr. Rubisco (DOCK-tore Roo-BISS-coe), but my friends call me Doc.
 This name and account is the one I use for and associate with my online life.
 I try to avoid linking these accounts to my personal accounts whenever possible, so please refrain from personal inquiries.
-My Mojang/Xbox account username is Dr_Rubisco, but pretty much any other account associated with this alias (full list below) uses the username 'thedocruby', so I will often introduce myself as "Dr. Rubisco (@thedocruby)", as above.
+My Mojang/Xbox account username is Dr_Rubisco, but pretty much any other account associated with this alias (full list below) uses the username 'thedocruby', so I will often introduce myself as "Dr. Rubisco (@thedocruby)".

 ### About Me
 I am a passionate programmer with deep roots in C and C++, and experience with many different C-family programming languages, especially Java and C#.
 I have recently taken a liking to Rust, and plan to do future projects in that language.
 My main focus at the moment is Minecraft mod dev, as I am a passionate Minecraft player as well.
 I also enjoy 3D rendering and iterative environment sampling programs, especially path tracing and other forms of ray tracing, and I may one day develop my own Path-traced Minecraft shaderpack or voxel engine.
 More generally, I am passionate about the scientific, mathematical and iterative aspects of programming.
 I also enjoy microcontroller programming and small electrical engineering projects.